Kieran-Bacon/stow/docs/index.md

 managerAgnosticMethod("ssh://ubuntu:***@ec2...../home/ubuntu")
 ```

-As the `Managers` interface is just as extensive and feature full as the stateless interface, either method would be would be appropriate.
+As the `Managers` interface is just as extensive and feature-full as the stateless interface, either method would be appropriate.
 The `Manager` method as described will likely lead to fewer lines being written in the general case, but, it comes with the cost of having to understand what a `Manager` object is.

 ## Ways of working

 ### Ensuring artefacts

-A lot of packages in python require that artefacts be local, because they interact with them directly. `stow` can provide you the ability to use these methods with remote objects by `localising` the objects before their use.
+A lot of packages in python require that artefacts be local, because they interact with them directly. `stow` provides you with the ability to use these methods with remote objects by `localising` the objects before their use.

 ```python
 with stow.localise('/home/ubuntu/image.jpg') as abspath: